-The TiDB ecosystem tools operate on all the databases by default, but oftentimes only a subset is needed.
+The TiDB migration tools operate on all the databases by default, but oftentimes only a subset is needed.
 For example, you only want to work with the schemas in the form of

 bar* and nothing else.

-Several TiDB ecosystem tools share a common filter syntax to define subsets.
+Since TiDB 4.0, all TiDB migration tools share a common filter syntax to define subsets.
 This document describes how to use the table filter feature.

 Table filters can be applied to the tools using multiple